rakijah/SqlBuilder/README.md

 * `SortBy`: Adds a column to be sorted and allows you to select which sort mode you want to use (ascending/descending).
 Currently doesn't order columns correctly.
 * `Finish`: Ends the sort creation and returns the parent BuiltSelectCommand to allow for contiuous chaining.

-## Insert command
+### Insert command
 The `BuiltInsertCommand` exposes the following methods:
-* `Into`: Specify the table and column names to be used in this insert command.
 * `AddValues`: Add a new group of values to be inserted.
-Has to be called after `Into()`.
 * `AddRow`: Allows you to add an entire row by specifying the values in the same order as you added the columns.
-Note: this does not allow you to specify the surrounding character for values, so either provide them with your value string or use `AddValues`.
 * `ToString`/`Generate`: Generate the actual SQL command string.

 After calling `AddValues()` you are dealing with a `BuiltInsertValue` object.
 Use the following methods to specify the values to be inserted: